CESSProject/cess-proving-system/README.md

 > Forked from [**Filecoin rust-fil-proofs**](https://github.com/filecoin-project/rust-fil-proofs)

 The **CESS Proving Subsystem** is a fork of **Filecoin Proving Subsystem** (or FPS) provides the storage proofs required by the CESS protocol and has some major improvements over the Filecoin Protocol.
 It is implemented entirely in Rust, as a series of partially inter-dependent crates – some of which export C bindings to the supported API.
+We have taken this library since it has been well tested and undergone various security proofs audit by Stigma Prime.

 There are currently several different crates: